Lewis Psychology Creating a Positive Social Impact

 Panic Disorder - Repeated episodes of intense fear that strike often and without warning.
 Physical symptoms include chest pain, heart palpitations, shortness of breath, dizziness, abdominal distress, feelings of unreality, and fear of dying.

-Obsessive-Compulsive Disorder (OCD) - Repeated, unwanted thoughts or compulsive behaviours that seem impossible to stop or control.
-Common obsessions include fears around germs, dirt or violence.
+Obsessive-Compulsive Disorder (OCD) – Repeated, unwanted thoughts or compulsive behaviours that seem impossible to stop or control.
+Common obsessions include fears about germs, dirt or violence.
 Compulsions are thoughts or actions that people feel they must do or repeat.
 A compulsion is usually a response to ease the anxiety of an obsession, such as repeatedly washing your hands to deal with an obsession about dirt.

-Post-Traumatic Stress Disorder (PTSD) - Persistent symptoms that occur after experiencing or witnessing a traumatic event such as rape or other criminal assault, war, child abuse, natural or human-caused disasters, or crashes.
+Post-Traumatic Stress Disorder (PTSD) – Persistent symptoms that occur after experiencing or witnessing a traumatic event such as rape or other criminal assault, war, child abuse, natural or human-caused disasters or crashes.
 Nightmares, flashbacks, depression, and feeling angry, irritable or distracted and being easily startled are common.

 Generalized Anxiety Disorder (GAD) - Constant, exaggerated worrisome thoughts and tension about everyday routine life events and activities.
 Almost always anticipating the worst even though there is little reason to expect it; accompanied by physical symptoms, such as fatigue, trembling, muscle tension, headache or nausea.